 |[Cromarty from the coast path to the east]|

 Once an important port with a vital ferry link across the Cromarty Firth to all points north, the bypassing of almost the entire Black Isle region by the A9 has turned Cromarty into a backwater you have to make a little effort to get to.
-Recent issues with the ferry's village dock have threatened to make visitor numbers plunge further.
+Recently, issues with the village dock caused the ferry to cease operating, threatening to make visitor numbers plunge further.
 Does the future promise certain doom?
-Fortunately, Cromarty has several other strings to its bow: both in the village itself, and around the steep headland to the east.
-And the ferry was resurrected for 2016 too - hurrah!
+Fortunately, Cromarty has several other strings to its bow, both in the village itself and around the scenic headland to the east.
+The seasonal ferry was resurrected for 2016 too - hurrah!
 Allow the best part of a day to take it all in, including the museums listed below.

 |[The coastline east of Cromarty has plenty of impressive rock architecture]|

 Points of interest: Cromarty; Cromarty coastline including McFarquhar's Bed & Cave

 Start / finish: Cromarty, G.R.: NH 789676 ///nature.grading.gloom